Bani Hamida

 The Bani Hamida (بنو حميدة) are a nomadic Bedouin tribe living in Jordan.

 History

+Origins of the Bani Hamida

+According to the historian Ihsan al-Nimr, the Bani Hamida were present in the Karak region during the period of dominance by the Al-Amro clan.
+Al-Nimr describes the Al-Amro as belonging to the Judham tribe and notes that the Bani Hamida shared the same tribal ancestry, belonging to Judham, alongside several other tribes of southern Jordan and the Balqa region, including the Bani Sakhr, Bani Mahdi, and Hutaym.
+He also recounts that warfare among the major tribal groups of southern Jordan including the Howeitat, Bani Atiyah, Al-Amro, Bani Sakhr, and Bani Hamida—led to shifting alliances.
+According to his account, the rise of Yusuf Al-Majali in Karak and his alliance with the Bani Atiyah resulted in the defeat of the Bani Sakhr and the end of their collection of khuwwa (protection tribute).

 19th century

 In 1869, members of the Bani Hamida shattered the recently discovered Moabite Stone into pieces by lighting a fire under it and then pouring cold water over it.
 The stele was discovered by Henry Baker Tristram on his trip with Sheikh Sattam Al-Fayez when they visited the Bani Hamida's territory.
 When Emir Fendi Al-Fayez sent his cousin's son Eid to negotiate the sale of the stone, members of the Bani Hamida decided to destroy the stone as an act of defiance of the Ottomans.
 In the aftermath, several Bani Hamida were killed.
 Though many of the fragments were later retrieved, the full text, one of the earliest Hebrew-related scripts, was only preserved through a hurried copy made under difficult conditions.

 The Bani Hamida also had a reputation for breeding "the best blood horses in Moab", according to explorer Charles M. Doughty, 1876.

 In 1891, there was fighting between the Beni Sakher tribe and the Bani Hamida.

 F.J.
 Bliss, who visited in March 1895, writes that "the sheikhs of the Hamideh were very civil and anxious to show us all the torn stones which is their phrase covering inscriptions and ornamentation."
 He was travelling with permission from the Ottoman authorities, who in December 1893 had installed a governor in Karak who improved security for travellers.